the-anna-project/annad/doc/concept/distribution.md

 ### balance system
 The distribution can be used as balance system.
-That describes the amount of impulses and how harmonic or extreme the distribution of these currently is within a system.
+That describes the amount of signals and how harmonic or extreme the distribution of these currently is within a system.
 That way the state of an organism can be represented.
-Extremes of impulse occurrence cause imbalance within the organism.
+Extremes of signal occurrence cause imbalance within the organism.
 Extremes can be seen as low or high.

-No impulses at all represent a low extreme.
-This is the bar chart representation of no impulses.
+No signals at all represent a low extreme.
+This is the bar chart representation of no signals.
 ```
 x  x  x

 1  2  3
 ```

-To many impulses at the same time represent a high extreme.
-This is the bar chart representation of too many impulses.
+To many signals at the same time represent a high extreme.
+This is the bar chart representation of too many signals.
 ```
       x
       x